Jackass star Steve-O detained by London police after jumping off Tower Bridge

 Steve-O is playing two dates in London – the city where he was born – which will be filmed as specials.

-The 49-year-old rose to fame on the MTV show and subsequent movies alongside Johnny Knoxville and Bam Margera where they performed dangerous and crude pranks.
+He rose to fame on the MTV show and subsequent movies alongside Johnny Knoxville and Bam Margera, where they performed dangerous and crude pranks.

 Jackass Forever, which featured Knoxville and Steve-O, was released last year.